e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 Often, a question I faced was to define if something was 'productable'.
 In an established engineering environment, this comes up after a solution was built internally to address a problem that is believed to be shared by other people/companies.
 In a pre-inception setup, this question starts with a pet project or personal project that could become a solution to a common problem.

-The market - as in, placing your project out there for people to buy - is always the final judge of whether said project is a product, but you don't have to just through spaghetti at the wall.
+The market - as in, placing your project out there for people to buy - is always the final judge of whether said project is a product, but you don't have to just throw spaghetti at the wall.
-Also, people will pretty much buy anything so a sale doesn't define a product in itself.

-A product - at least in a tech company - is a value generating element (tangible object, software or solution) one customer will want to buy for its (relative) low cost, its unique edge and high quality finish.
+A product - at least in a tech company - is a value generating element (physical object, software or solution) one customer will want to buy for its (relative) low cost, its unique edge and high quality finish.

 The technology provides both the lower cost (often through unlimited scale) and the unique edge (through a different approach to the problem).

 The execution of the product development brings a finish level that the end-user can't achieve themselves.
 This is build quality on the material sense, but also all the different experiences as you use the product.

-To figure out if you're on the path of building a proper product, you can use this diagram:

 ![Product Venn Diagram](./images/product_definition.jpg)